Captain general: Netherlands

 Maurice of Nassau was appointed to the office of "Captain General of the Union" (commander-in-chief of the Dutch States Army) and "Admiral General" of the Dutch Republic in 1587.
 This was a "confederal" office, under the States General of the Netherlands.
 He was also stadtholder of five of the seven provinces, which was a provincial appointive office, under the sovereign States of the several provinces.
 Maurice's nephew William Louis, Count of Nassau-Dillenburg was concurrently also a stadtholder (in two provinces) but he held a normal commission in the States Army.
 The office was not hereditary, but after 1747 only members of the House of Orange-Nassau could be appointed to it.

 Spain

 By the late 15th century, the title Captain General, besides being the usual meaning of commander-in-chief in the field, was also linked to the highest commander of specialized military branches (artillery, royal guards, etc.), usually signaling the independence of that particular corps.

-No later than the fall of Granada (1492) the title was conferred also on officers with full jurisdiction of every person subject to fuero militar (military obligations) in a region.
+No later than the fall of Granada (1492) the title was conferred also on officers with full jurisdiction over every person subject to fuero militar (military obligations) in a region.
 Those officers usually also acted as commanders for the troops and military establishments in their area and, as time passed, those duties (and the title) were mostly united in the highest civilian authority of the area.
 During the period of Spanish rule in much of Latin America there were several Captaincies of the Spanish Empire.
 The military post of captain general as highest territorial commander lasted in Spain until the early 1980s.